klahrich/chiefhustler/content/posts/dcm.md

 ### New Markets

 In the summer of 2018, the company began serving an emerging new market, providing speciality label solutions to the cannabis market.
-DCM provides dynamic labeling services to 8 of the top 10 cannabis licensed producers, helping them keep up with the evolving Health Canada regulations anc compliance requirements.
+DCM provides dynamic labeling services to 8 of the top 10 cannabis licensed producers, helping them keep up with the evolving Health Canada regulations and compliance requirements.

 As of 2021Q1, this segment represents about 5% of the total revenues and has a higher gross margin (~35%).